 - achieve more of their goals and are more successful

 - are often healthier

 (And here is our collection of discipline quotes for additional motivation.)

 7 Ways To Improve Self-Discipline Even When You’re Distracted

 1. Turn to mindful meditation.

-Find a few moments to step away from the flood of emails, the incessant ringing of phones, and start breathing through the mess.
+Find a few moments to escape the flood of emails and the incessant ringing of phones and start breathing through the mess.

 2. Think in milestones.

 First, try to change your mindset from “this is a character flaw,” to “this is an amazing opportunity to grow as a person.”